-JANICE LEE is a Korean-American writer, editor, publisher, and shamanic healer.
-She is the author of 4 books of fiction, creative nonfiction, & poetry, most recently Imagine a Death
+JANICE LEE is a Korean American writer, teacher, spiritual scholar, and shamanic healer.
+She is the author of 7 books of fiction, creative nonfiction, & poetry, most recently Imagine a Death

-She writes about interspecies communication, plants & personhood, the filmic long take, slowness, the apocalypse, architectural spaces, plant & animal medicine, inherited trauma, and the concept of han
+She writes about interspecies communication, plants & personhood, the filmic long take, slowness, the apocalypse, architectural spaces, inherited trauma, and the Korean concept of han

-and Co-Founder of The Accomplices LLC.
 She currently lives in Portland, OR where she is the Operational Creative Director at Corporeal Writing and an Assistant Professor of Creative Writing at Portland State University.